Over the past 12 years we’ve:

 With several team members not returning from the previous years, TDT welcomed three new students – Tanmay, Akhilesh and William – who have each brought their own unique skills and talents to the team in winning ways.

 Despite the transitions, the team earned the Connect Award at the ROBOT League Championship, which got them a spot at the State Championship – making this their 10th State Championship in 11 seasons.
 At the Florida FIRST Tech Challenge Championship, the team won the Connect Award again, and a spot at the Houston FIRST Championship for the first time since 2011!
-The team is committed to helping the Regency Park Library maintain a FIRST program there, and will be helping start new teams at the library this summer.

 What makes TDT successful isn’t how well we do in the field – that can be hit or miss, although we try to hit more than miss.
 It’s how well we do off the field, in the garage and at meetings, with great mentors willing to share their expertise and insights, with dedicated coaches willing to share their homes and their time, with devoted parents willing to ferry their children to meetings, field trips and events, and with students willing to apply themselves, work together, and do the hard work of learning for the fun reward of competing.